epfl-ada/ada-2022-project-dadalife/README.md

 * Romain Pugin    299127

 ## Abstract
-What impacts an actor career?
+What impacts the career of an actor or actress?
+When one must make decisions about their career, popularity might be something to look for.
+Knowing what maximises one's chances to become more popular or what minimises them is a useful information to have.
 This project aims to find how specific patterns impact actors and actresses in their career.
 Will co-acting with someone famous throw you into the light, or will you be shadowed by the already famous actors?
 Is it important to star in big-budget films, or do small-budget films have a similar impact?
 Is quality more important than quantity?

+## Project questions
+- When do we see peaks of popularity in actor·ress?
+Is the peak linked to a particular event?
+- What patterns can we highlight before an actor·ress becomes popular?
+- What is the statistical evidence that supports our findings?

 This project shall answer the preceding questions in a visual manner, making it both easy and satisfying to read the results.